 There are a number of public parks and smaller incidental urban spaces along the coastline including Blackrock Park, the Peoples Park, Newtownsmith, Killiney and Shanganagh.
 The Council will continue to develop the amenity potential of these parks, and ensure continued public access to harbour areas.
 It is an Objective of this Council to maintain the Coal Harbour area, and the East and West Piers of Dún Laoghaire Harbour as publicly accessible facilities.
-Any public realm projects at both Sandycove and Bulloch Harbours shall have regard to the concept proposals that are contained in the 2020 Masterplan for Sandycove and Bulloch Harbours.

-8.5.3 Policy Objective GIB9: Beaches and Bathing Areas
+8.5.3 Policy Objective GIB9: Beaches

-It is a Policy Objective to promote the use of certain beaches and Bathing Areas for amenity and recreational use, and to continue to develop the County's beaches and Bathing Areas in co-operation with local and environmental interest groups.
+It is a Policy Objective to promote the use of certain beaches for amenity and recreational use, and to continue to develop the County's beaches in co-operation with local and environmental interest groups.